antkiewiczgrzegorz/mlim-1/README.md

-# Repository for Course "Machine Learning in Marketing" (MLIM)
+# Repository for Course "Machine Learning in Marketing"

 ## Group 32